 Although its still contested, its generally considered that Ramses II, Ruler of Egypt’s 19th Dynasty is the Pharaoh of Exodus.

-If this is indeed the case, then Dr Ben suggests that the reasonable conclusion that would follow from the above is that the 70 Israelites who entered Egypt were exposed to an already old and well established Civilization.
+If this is indeed the case, then Dr Ben suggests that the reasonable conclusion that would follow from the above is that the 70 Israelites who entered Egypt were exposed to an already old and well established Civilization in Kemet.

 It is also likely that the ideas of this Ancient Civilization would influence the Hebrews in the development of their own Religion which would later become known as Judaism.

-In support of this argument, Dr Ben points to the fact that certain key elements of the Torah like the 10 Commandments and the concept of Monotheism itself already existed in Ancient Egypt more than 5000 years before the Israelites set foot in Ancient Egypt.
+In support of the argument of the African origins of Judaism, Dr Ben points to the fact that certain key elements of the Torah like the 10 Commandments and the concept of Monotheism itself already existed in Ancient Egypt more than 5000 years before the Israelites set foot in Ancient Egypt.

 For instance, the 10 Commandments are a summary of the 42 Laws Of Maat which can be found in the Egyptian Book Of The Dead whilst the concept of Monotheism was already part of the Ancient Kemetic Mystery sytem recorded in such Ancient Egyptian Texts as the Medu Neter.